ChannelFinder/pyCFClient/README.md

 # pyCFClient

-A python client library
+A python client library for ChannelFinder.
+Requires python >= 3.8.

-### configuration for pyCFClient
+## Configuration

 The python channelfinder client library can be configured by setting up a `channelfinderapi.conf` file in the following locations